 Ajna is an extremely refined subtle structure directly connected to the perception of our true divine nature.
 Eating a balanced sattvic diet will certainly support your yoga practice in general, but there’s no special food that will “nourish” ajna chakra—only a strict diet of meditation!

 MYTH: Activating Ajna chakra is dangerous

-It’s true that strong activation of ajna takes you outside the paradigm of conventional reality, which can be very frightening when you’re attached to that paradigm and can include experiences that are far beyond what most people would consider normal.
-Still, remember that ajna represents the power of discernment.
+It’s true that strong activation of Ajna takes you outside the paradigm of conventional reality.
+This can be very frightening if you’re attached to that paradigm.
+It can include experiences that are far beyond what most people would consider normal.
+Still, remember that Ajna represents the power of discernment.
 It brings clarity, lucidity and depth of insight that brings you closer to reality, not farther from it.

 Fitting for the highest chakra, most practices that develop Ajna are quite subtle, often working directly with the mind itself.
 There are some yoga asanas for Ajna chakra.
 However, a strong Ajna practice will more involve concentration techniques, visualizations, mantras, etc. Trataka, the famous yogic technique of concentration on a dot or candle flame, is a classic practice for Ajna, as is nadi shodana pranayama (alternate nostril breathing), easily the most well-known pranayama in the West.

 Essentially any technique of mental concentration will increase the power of Ajna.
 This can have a profound ripple effect through your entire being.
 Going deep in meditation can in itself bring an opening of Ajna chakra.
 Touching the primordial wisdom of your being, the sense of light, the intuition of oneness beyond the fluctuations of the ordinary mind.
 From this taste, everything will follow.